 - Conform close to the arch – Total contact inserts reduce the excessive pressure at the metatarsal heads by increasing the contact area of forces.

 - Metatarsal pads or bars – Met pads can be placed between 6.1mm and 10.6mm proximal to met head resulted in significant peak plantar pressure reduction compared to wearing TCI only.

-- Covers glued posterior only – Metatarsal pad and bar positioning is patient specific and may require adjustment.
-Recommend adding in office.
+- Covers glued posterior only – Metatarsal pad and bar positioning is patient-specific and may require adjustment.
+Recommend adding in the office.